simoarpe/azores-image-gallery/README.md

 github_username:  jekyll
 ```

-To make your website in your local network run `jekyll serve --host 0.0.0.0` and all the devices connected to the same network can navigate the albums by typing `<local_ip>:4000`.
+To make your website available in your local network run `jekyll serve --host 0.0.0.0` and all the devices connected to the same network can navigate the albums by typing `<local_ip>:4000`.
 The `<local_ip>` is the local IP of the machine serving the Jekyll site.
 On OSx the IP can be easily discovered by accessing the Network Preferences.

 ### Installation
 Azores Image Gallery is based on [Jekyll](https://jekyllrb.com/) and [ImageMagick](https://imagemagick.org/).